 Fish is also a good source of lean protein.
 "Getting lean protein at each meal helps protect against the muscle loss RA can cause," Sandon says.

-- Fruits and Vegetables.
+.
 Many fruits and vegetables are packed with antioxidants and phytochemicals, compounds found in many plants.
 Like omega-3 fatty acids, these compounds may help decrease enzymes that cause inflammation in the body.
 Some fruits and vegetables that are especially potent include tart cherries, apples, citrus fruits, red and yellow onions, shallots, ginger, potatoes, and strawberries.